CASE STUDY

 Solution

 J.M.
-Rodgers was able to act as a neutral third party in the drawback filing process, bridging the gap between both companies.
+Rodgers served as a neutral third party in the drawback filing process, bridging the gap between the two companies.
 J.M.
 Rodgers received all necessary import documentation and data from the supplier and matched it with corresponding data and documentation from the exporting client.
 J.M.
-Rodgers created certificates of delivery (CDs) and certificates of manufacture (CMs) to file the claim on the client’s behalf and became the drawback provider for all claims that needed filing using imported products obtained through their US-based suppliers.
+Rodgers created certificates of delivery (CDs) and certificates of manufacture (CMs) to file the claim on the client’s behalf and served as the drawback provider for all claims that required filing for imported products obtained through their US-based suppliers.

 Results

-Because there was no longer a risk of either side coming into possession of documents that would reveal sensitive information about their products, the client received more than a half-million dollars additional in drawback refunds annually.
+Because there was no longer a risk of either side coming into possession of documents revealing sensitive information about their products, the client received more than half a million dollars in additional drawback refunds each year.